Troubled Blood

-Troubled Blood is the fifth novel in the Cormoran Strike series, written by J. K. Rowling and published under the pseudonym Robert Galbraith.
-The novel was released on 15 September 2020.
+Troubled Blood is a crime novel written by British author J. K. Rowling, published under the pseudonym Robert Galbraith.
+The novel is the fifth in the Cormoran Strike series, and was released on 15 September 2020.

+The story follows private detective Cormoran Strike and his business partner Robin Ellacott as they investigate the disappearance of Margot Bamborough, a doctor who vanished in 1974.
+The book explores themes of change, loss, and absence, and the changing face of feminism.

+Upon release, Troubled Blood became a bestseller and won the Crime and Thriller Book of the Year Award at the British Book Awards.
+The novel has been adapted as part of the Strike television series.

 Plot

 Troubled Blood begins in August 2013 and ends on Robin's 30th birthday on 9 October 2014.
 While visiting his terminally ill aunt Joan in Cornwall, Strike is approached by a woman who wants to hire Strike's firm to investigate the disappearance of her mother, Margot Bamborough, a general practitioner in Clerkenwell, London, almost 40 years previously, on 11 October 1974.
 As a result of their previous successes, business partners Strike and Robin now employ three contract investigators and an office manager.
-Both are dealing with their own problems: Strike over his aunt's illness, suicide threats from his ex-fiancée Charlotte (now a married mother of two), and the attempts of his half-siblings to get him to attend a party honouring his rock star biological father Johnny Rokeby; Robin over Matthew's intransigence in their divorce, her continuing PTSD, and her unsettled personal life, brought into clearer focus by her brother and his wife having their first child.
+Both are dealing with their own problems: Strike over his aunt's illness, suicide threats from his ex-fiancée Charlotte (now a married mother of two), and the attempts of his half-siblings to get him to attend a party honouring his rock star biological father Jonny Rokeby; Robin over Matthew's intransigence in their divorce, her continuing PTSD, and her unsettled personal life, brought into clearer focus by her brother and his wife having their first child.

 The police's principal suspect in Margot's disappearance was a currently incarcerated serial killer named Dennis Creed.
-The daughter (Anna) and her wife give the firm a one-year contract to try to trace information, although, because the small firm has three other ongoing cases, it takes several months to run down the surviving witnesses and investigators (or their children).
-During the year, Strike's aunt dies from cancer, Matthew grants Robin the divorce after he impregnates his mistress, Charlotte attempts suicide and calls Strike to tell him goodbye—although Strike's quick reaction gets help to her in time, and the heavy work schedule combined with a lack of communication about all of the issues contributes to many personal misunderstandings within the firm, including arguments between Strike and Robin and the termination of one of the contract investigators for instances of inappropriate behaviour toward Robin.
+The daughter, Anna, and her wife give the firm a one-year contract to try to trace information; however, because the small firm has three other ongoing cases, it takes several months to run down the surviving witnesses and investigators or their children.
+During the year, Joan dies from cancer, Matthew gives up and grants Robin the divorce after he impregnates his mistress Sarah Shadlock, Charlotte attempts suicide and calls Strike to tell him goodbye (although Strike's quick reaction gets help to her in time), and the heavy work schedule combined with a lack of communication about all of the issues contributes to many personal misunderstandings within the firm, including arguments between Strike and Robin and the termination of one of the contract investigators for instances of inappropriate behaviour toward Robin.